Articles

 -

-As long as there are dogs, there will be howling.
+Like many canine behaviors, howling has ancestral roots.
 Whether it is occasional, constant, mournful, or exuberant, howling is part of normal canine communication.
 Depending on the situation, a howl can take on different meanings.

 -